© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section immediately south of Coxbury Farm is a scheduled monument protected by Historic England under reference 1020481.
 View the official record →

-Offa's Dyke is a linear earthwork monument constructed during the late eighth century under the direction of King Offa of Mercia as a territorial boundary between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
+Offa's Dyke in the section immediately south of Coxbury Farm is a linear earthwork forming part of the celebrated eighth-century boundary between the Anglo-Saxon kingdom of Mercia and Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020481.

 Offa's Dyke: section immediately south of Coxbury Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020481.